yairgil/Docker-Provider/README.md

 |   |   |   |── conf/                         - fluent, fluentbit and out_oms plugin configuration files
 |   |   |   |── scripts/                      - script files related to livenessproble, filesystemwatcher, keepCertificateAlive etc..
 |   |   |   |── certificategenerator/         - .NET code for the generation self-signed certificate of the windows agent
-├── alerts/                                   - alert queries
+├── charts/                                   - helm charts
-├── kubernetes/                               - files related to Linux and Windows Agent for Kubernetes │   ├── linux/                                - scripts to build the Docker image for Linux Agent
+│   ├── azuremonitor-containers/              - azure monitor for containers helm chart used for non-AKS clusters ├── alerts/                                   - alert queries ├── kubernetes/                               - files related to Linux and Windows Agent for Kubernetes │   ├── linux/                                - scripts to build the Docker image for Linux Agent